 With the dramatic expansion of the older age group in Ireland and the decreased availability of informal support available from family members, due to the fact that more women are in the workforce, the support network for older Irish people is coming under increasing strain.
 The development and implementation of new interventions and technologies that can maintain independent living in the face of shifting social networks will be a key focus for research.

-The aims of the Social Connection strand are:
+The specific aims of the social connection team are:

 - To understand the taxonomy of social engagement and social activity in older people and determine the relative impact of qualitative and quantitative aspects of social engagement on physical and mental health variables and on functioning ability.

 - To explore the relationship between social activity, the type of social network, depression and personality.
 Is the type of network and social engagement related to personality type, is this relatively fixed and can it be modified by interventions?